SV005/BlendAI/README.md

 ## ⚡ Usage

 ### 1. Run the Agent Server
-Open your new cmd terminal in VS Code, ensure your virtual environment is active, and run the agent service:
+In your VS Code cmd terminal, ensure your virtual environment is active, and run the agent service:
 ```
 python -m agent_service.src.main
 ```
 *This starts the backend that communicates between the AI and Blender.*

 ### 2. Ask AI in Blender
-1. Select a Mesh object in the 3D Viewport.
+1. Go to the Blender and select a Mesh object in the 3D Viewport.
 2. Go to the **AI Agent** panel.
 3. Type your prompt.
-    *   *Example:* `"Add a Sphere and Extrude it's faces with Offset 1."`
+    *   *Example:* `"Add a UV Sphere and Extrude it's faces with Offset 1."`
 4. Click **Ask**.

 After a moment of processing, the AI will create a new Geometry Nodes modifier on your object with the requested node setup!